OskariKiikonen/SQL/README.md

 ## Tehtävä 16
 SELECT kurssi AS kurssikoodi, COUNT(*) AS lukumäärä FROM Kurssisuoritus GROUP BY kurssi
 ## Tehtävä 17
+SELECT kurssi.nimi AS kurssi, COUNT(Kurssisuoritus.kurssi) AS lukumäärä FROM kurssi, kurssisuoritus WHERE kurssi.kurssitunnus = kurssisuoritus.kurssi GROUP BY kurssi.nimi
 ## Tehtävä 18

 ## Tehtävä 19